The Manual of the Psi

 Natural Psis with Added Study

 On the other hand, a student who does indeed study a discipline they have natural powers in can master it much faster, gaining the benefits of doing so (if he or she so chooses).
-This is often the path a mentor will adopt when 'growing' young epsilons, the idea being to build upon what they already know in order to hasten their education considerably.
+This is often the path a mentor will adopt when 'growing' young epsilons, the idea being to build upon what they already know to hasten their education considerably.
 Either path is acceptable to the natural psi who seeks formal training.

 This process works because a believer, due to the astounding strength of his or her ideology, actually manages to reorder the way their very mind functions.
 The believer will thus activate specific portions of their psi potential that reinforce this ideology, whether or not the believer is actually aware of these powers, much less their function.
 They 'just work', probably because the believer believes they are right.

-Thus, a believer might be so absolute in his or her convictions that they may very well seem divorced from 'reality' as others see it - and may demonstrate a variety of psychological tics to represent this.
+Thus, a believer might be so absolute in his or her convictions that they may very well seem divorced from reality as others see it - and may demonstrate a variety of psychological tics to represent this.
 Not all believers are criminally insane, though a few may well appear to be once you get to talking to them.
-But at the same time, seeing them demonstrate the power of their belief can make it hard to debunk their arguments.
+But, at the same time, seeing them demonstrate the power of their belief can make it hard to debunk their arguments.

 In order for a believer to take shape, a character must first have something to believe in.
 The philosophy or ideology of a believer is what shapes their psionics, both in availability and overall intensity, and usually will differ from the prevailing attitudes in their society.
 Otherwise, everyone might have the same or similar psionic capabilities as a general matter of course.

-This belief can be just about anything really, and can revolve around the nature of the universe, humanity in general, or just the specific character in question.
+This belief can be just about anything, really, and can revolve around the nature of the universe, humanity in general, or just the specific character in question.
 It need not even make too much sense, depending on the believer involved, as long as it's a generally serious belief.
 The belief that everyone is energy might allow for energy manipulating abilities, while insisting the world is tapioca might just land one in the nuthouse.

 The critical thing to keep in mind is that this belief will shape the character's every action.
 They eat, drink, and breathe in their beliefs, which is kind of the reason he or she developed special powers related to them in the first place.
-They need not expound on the merits of their beliefs every second of every day, but genuinely believe in the ideas behind them, and lives only to further their aims and/or acceptance.
+They need not expound on the merits of their beliefs every second of every day, but genuinely believe in the ideas behind them, and live only to further their aims and/or acceptance.

 Conviction or Insanity?